Revisiting Long-Tailed Learning: Insights from an Architectural Perspective: Introduction

 \section{Introduction}

-Deep neural networks have demonstrated remarkable performance in image recognition tasks, yet they are predominantly utilized in settings where the data adhere to a balanced distribution.
-In reality, data distributions in many practical scenarios are long-tailed \cite{Buda2017ASS}, characterized by a few head classes with abundant samples and many tail classes with limited samples.
+Although deep neural networks have been proven effective in solving many problems~\cite{10577272, 10388040, 9796782, 10138664}, their robustness under imbalanced data distributions still requires further investigation.
+In reality, data distributions in many practical scenarios are Long-Tailed (LT) \cite{Buda2017ASS, wang2018bravo, liu2023graph}, characterized by a few head classes with abundant samples and many tail classes with limited samples.
 It has been proved that conventional deep learning methods tend to exhibit sub-optimal performance in such a context.
-To address this challenge, the community has proposed numerous approaches including data augmentation~\cite{Li2021MetaSAugMS, Hong2022SAFASF, Ahn2023CUDACO}, class re-sampling strategies~\cite{Liu2021GistNetAG, Bai2023OnTE}, decoupling learning~\cite{Kang2019DecouplingRA, zhou2023ccsam} and so on.
+To address this challenge, the community has proposed numerous approaches including data augmentation~\cite{Li2021MetaSAugMS, Hong2022SAFASF, ji2024fedfixer, Ahn2023CUDACO}, class re-sampling strategies~\cite{Liu2021GistNetAG, Bai2023OnTE}, decoupling learning~\cite{Kang2019DecouplingRA, zhou2023ccsam} and so on.
 Nevertheless, most existing methods pay insufficient attention to neural architecture design, which is crucial for deep models to achieve optimal performance.

-It is widely recognized that meticulous architectural design contributes to improved performance on balanced data distribution, and this consensus unsurprisingly extends to long-tailed data distribution.
+It is widely recognized that meticulous architectural design contributes to improved performance on balanced data distribution, and this consensus unsurprisingly extends to LT data distribution.
 As depicted in Fig.~\ref{fig:first}, we conduct extensive training on several architectures and report their parameter sizes and performance.
-It can be observed that different backbones lead to various performances and an optimal architecture may achieve superior performance even with fewer parameters, which validates the feasibility of approaching the long-tailed problem from an architectural perspective.
-In terms of efficiently designing an architecture suited for long-tailed data, we leverage the power of differentiable architecture search (DARTS).
+It can be observed that different backbones lead to various performances and an optimal architecture may achieve superior performance even with fewer parameters, which validates the feasibility of approaching the LT problem from an architectural perspective.

-DARTS~\cite{Liu2018DARTSDA} is an efficient neural architecture search method with minimal computational resource requirements.
-On balanced datasets, the architectures it discovers perform on par with those designed by experts.
-Unfortunately, as shown in Fig~\ref{fig:motivation}, directly applying DARTS on the long-tailed dataset fails to achieve satisfactory results.
-Even the latest improved version $\beta$-DARTS~\cite{Ye2022betaDARTSBR} underperforms compared to expert-designed networks, which deviation contrasts with the performance on balanced data distribution.
-Moreover, it is noteworthy that the integration of the re-balancing loss LDAM~\cite{Cao2019LearningID} only yields a marginal improvement, suggesting that the naive combination of DARTS and re-balancing strategy also fails to achieve satisfactory results.